OctopusDeploy/blog/blog/2022-q3/docker-as-package-manager/index.md

 A constant challenge when automating DevOps tasks is ensuring you have the correct tools for the job.
 Linux users have long enjoyed the ability to install tools from extensive and well maintained package repositories, while macOS users have HomeBrew and MacPorts, and Windows users have Chocolatey and winget.

-However, an increasing number of cloud-based tools, such as platform specific CLI tools (for example eksctl, aws-iam-authenticator, kubectl, kind, and helm) can only be reliably installed across multiple operating systems and Linux distributions via a direct binary download.
+However, an increasing number of cloud-based tools, such as platform-specific CLI tools (for example eksctl, aws-iam-authenticator, kubectl, kind, and helm) can only be reliably installed across multiple operating systems and Linux distributions via a direct binary download.
 Finding and downloading tools is a point of friction when automating DevOps tasks.

 Docker provides a solution by allowing CLI-based tools to be run from a Docker image.